Ultimaker/CuraEngine/documentation/code_conventions.md

 Code Conventions
 =======
-Note that the code convention described here have not all yet been fully implemented.
+Note that not all the code convention described here have been fully implemented yet.

 Bracketing and indenting
 -----